scott2000/answerset/src/config.md

 and text in brackets or parentheses may be left out in answers, and it will not be marked as an error.

+## Ignore Separators in Brackets

+Valid Options: `false` or `true`

+If set to `true`, commas and semicolons may be used inside of brackets or parentheses without causing the answer to be split into multiple choices.

 ## Ignored Characters

 This option configures which characters may be left out in answers without it